edragan484/Oscar_shop/README.md

 # Oscar_shop
 Shop_online
-This is progect of automation testing by Stepik
+This is project of automation testing by Stepik